hsucherng/boilerplate-metalsmith/dev/README.md

 - `stylelint.js`: This holds the rules for stylelint, which helps check our CSS for errors and mistakes.
 - `watch.js`: This determines what files are watched, as well as how the files trigger rebuilds of other files whenever they are changed.

+## Sprite Generator

+1. Open up the `sprite.js` file:
+    - Replace all `FILENAME` with the name of the sprite file, e.g. `hari-raya`.
+    - Replace `FULLNAME` with the properly formatted sprite name, e.g. `Hari Raya`.
+2. Ensure that all required images for spriting have been added at the correct source path.
+3. Run `sprite.bat`.

 ## Debugging notes

 For certain plugins, we can get the build to log information in the console by setting the `DEBUG` environment variable.